-Turtle Cove in far north Queensland is a 15 minute drive south of Port Douglas.
-This hot, sexy, fun resort is set in a lush tropical rainforest on a very secluded, pristine beach and has been welcoming gay travellers for the past 20 years.
-It’s a safe place and a perfect choice for winding down, where clothes on the beach are optional and GLBT guests are free to be themselves.
+Turtle Cove Beach Resort in far north Queensland is a 15 minute drive south of Port Douglas.
+This hot, sexy, fun resort is set in a lush, tropical rainforest on a very secluded, pristine beach and has been welcoming gay travellers for the past 20 years.
+It’s a safe place and a perfect choice for winding down, where clothes on the beach are optional and LGBTI guests are free to be themselves.

 An all inclusive continental breakfast is served each morning in the restaurant until 10.30am.
 The restaurant also serves lunch and dinner.
 A lot of the guests see dining in the resort at night as one of its best features and a perfect alternative to the trip into Cairns or Port Douglas.
 It’s a time when people can easily get together have a drink and meet new friends over a delicious meal.
 The dinner menu has a well considered range of dishes, featuring fresh local produce and a selection of daily specials.

 During meal times the ‘Turtle Table’ (a long table for meeting other guests) is very popular and a way of bringing people together who are travelling alone, or for couples who are looking for the company of other like-minded travellers.
 Last time we visited, everyone sat at the Turtle Table, singles and couples, and it became the heart of the resort’s social scene.
 Of course, if you want that romantic dining experience with your loved one, there are private candlelit tables as well.

 After dinner you might find a bonfire on the beach.
 During our stay everyone came down by the fire with their drinks to chat, tell jokes, share their travel stories and soak in the brilliant night sky combined with the gentle waves breaking on the shore in the background.